Rules Catalog

 The Rules Catalog lists all detection rules available to your organization:

-- Custom Rules: rules created by your team that are specific to your organization.
+- Your Rules: rules created by your team that are specific to your organization.

 All rules have an associated effort level.
 The effort level is increasing from Elementary to Master according to two criteria: